protoblock/protoblock/README.md

 Each fantasy name will have four different Stake Values

 1. Skill - total historical bits earned from projections.
-2. Stake - total bits owned.
+2. Points - total fantasybits owned * 100.
 2. Data-feed - sum of Skill of all fantasy names that designate you as their feed provider.
-3. Time-sync - sum of Stake of all fantasy names that designate you as their sync provider.
+3. Time-sync - sum of Points of all fantasy names that designate you as their sync provider.

 ##State Machine